Marietta, Ohio: Arts and culture

 The annual Ohio River Sternwheel Festival was founded in 1976, and features Sternwheeler ships gathering on the Ohio River in Marietta.
 The event attracts an estimated 100,000 attendees per year.
 Other boating events include the Ralph Lindamood Memorial Regatta, the Marietta Invitational Regatta, and the "Head of the Muskingum".

 A Marietta Civil War Reenactment is held annually, and features Union and Confederate reenactors battling across the Muskingum River.
 Goodfest is a music festival held at Goodfellows Park.

 In 2023, Marietta installed a gallery of public murals by local artists, which reflected Marietta's history.

 Library

 Marietta has a public library, a branch of the Washington County Public Library.

 Government

 Marietta uses a mayor-council government.
 The mayor is a full-time position; the seven city council members and the city council president are all part-time positions.
-The mayor is Josh Schlicher.
+The mayor is Joshua Schlicher.

-Marietta is represented by Republican Kevin Ritter (District 94) and Republican Don Jones (District 95) in the Ohio House of Representatives, and by Republican Brian Chavez (District 30) in the Ohio Senate.
+Marietta is represented by Republican Kevin Ritter (District 94) in the Ohio House of Representatives, and by Republican Brian Chavez (District 30) in the Ohio Senate.
 Marietta falls within Ohio's 6th congressional district, which is currently represented by Republican Michael Rulli.

 Education

-As of 2021, the Marietta City School District operates three elementary schools (two preK-2nd and one 3rd-6th), and one building that houses a middle/high school, Marietta High School.
-Phillips Elementary and Washington Elementary house the preK-2nd grades.
-The elementary school that houses 3rd-6th grades is located in the building that was previously the middle school.
+As of 2021, the Marietta City School District operates three elementary schools and one building that houses a middle/high school, Marietta High School.

 Marietta College and Washington State College of Ohio are both located in Marietta.